malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 As mentioned earlier, to represent the state held by every neuron within the control process would lead to an infinite regress in the scale of the system.....todo....

 ## Learning
 - learning pressure: standard control representations trained to accurately represent the problem state w.r.t. the mechanisms needed to solve them.
 Rational control representations trained to represent all of the inner workings with the minimal amount of information needed to attain sufficient stability.

+## Summary of Meta-management Architecture
+_todo: avoid temptation to relate this back to subjective experience.
+That'll come in the solution part._

+We are now finally in a position to place our bets on the most likely architecture of meta-management, that of _inline meta-management_, incorporating both habitual and rational systems.

+diagram: habitual with standard + meta-management intermingled, rational with standard + meta-management intermingled.

 ---